leandrosilvaferreira/giantswarm-firstapp-java/README.md

 # Getting Started with Java, Redis, and Docker on Giant Swarm

 This is a simple example that demonstrates how to write a microservice in Java and deploy it on [Giant Swarm](https://giantswarm.io/).
-It pings an external API and caches the data in an Redis cache.
+It pings an external API and caches the data in a Redis cache.

 Check out the full tutorial here: